-The voluntary disclosure literature in accounting has long debated whether managers have a tendency to withhold bad news.
-However, these studies have been conducted in settings in which, ex-ante, the trade-off be-tween potential benefits and potential costs of withholding information is obscure.
-In this paper, we study volun-tary disclosure choices using a context rich setting of distressed firms in which potential benefits from withhold-ing news (particularly bad news) are seemingly high whereas the potential costs are seemingly low.
-Specifically, we focus on the question how ‘going concern’ uncertainty affects voluntary disclosure choices.
-Our results sug-gest that as financial distress intensifies, there is a lower likelihood and frequency of management earnings fore-casts, indicating that managers may be withholding news, particularly bad news, in distressed firm-years.
-For comparative purposes, we also present results for safe firm-years and find that managers have a tendency to dis-close bad news as the financial health of the firm worsens.
+Prior research on voluntary disclosures has long debated whether managers tend to withhold bad news.
+However, these studies have been conducted in settings in which, ex-ante, the trade-off between the potential benefits and the potential costs of withholding information is obscure.
+In this paper, we study voluntary disclosure choices using a context-rich setting of distressed firms in which potential benefits from withholding news (particularly bad news) are seemingly high, whereas the potential costs are seemingly low.
+Specifically, we focus on the question of how ‘going concern’ uncertainty affects management earnings forecasts in financially distressed firms.
+Our results suggest that as financial distress intensifies, there is a lower likelihood and frequency of management earnings forecasts, indicating that managers may be withholding news, particularly bad news, in distressed firm-years.
+For comparative purposes, we also present results for ‘safe’ firm-years and find that managers have a tendency to disclose bad news as the financial health of the firm worsens.